 This projector can project the picture in upward, downward, or inclined position in perpendicular direction to the horizontal plane.

-- •When the image is top/bottom and left/right reversed, set the ceiling function to "On." (pp. 40, 44) - •The projector can not be operated at an altitude above 3,000 meters.
+- •To inverse or reverse the image, set the ceiling function to "On." (pp.41, 45) - •The projector cannot be operated at an altitude above 3,000 meters.

 Positioning Precautions

 Avoid positioning the projector as described below when installing.